Eason-247/nhentai-extension/README.md

 A Chrome extension that turns selected numbers into nhentai link.

-Set up:
-  Go to extension page, click 'load unpacked'
+Set up: Go to extension page, click 'load unpacked' and choose nhentai extension folder.